*Applications are due by noon, October 7th, 2019, to the Research and Sponsored Programs Office

 Full time faculty (Unit A or B) who will be mentoring at least one undergraduate or graduate student during the 2019 - 2020 academic year are eligible.
 Eligibility is biennial, i.e., no one is eligible for two consecutive years.

--Direct expenses of student research and creativity (e.g. travel, student wages, equipment, and supplies) occuring during the academic year.
+-Direct expenses of student research and creativity (e.g. travel, student wages, equipment, and supplies) occurring during the academic year.

 -Travel to disseminate student research and/or creative work products